On Bisimilarity for Quasi-discrete Closure Spaces: Conclusions

 In this paper we have developed a uniform, coherent and self-contained formal framework for the design of logic-based, automatic verification techniques, notably model checking, to be applied on suitable representations of space.
 In particular we have studied three bisimilarities for closure spaces, namely (i) {\em Closure Model bisimilarity} (\cm-bisimilarity), (ii) its specialisation for \qdcm{s}, namely {\em \cm-bisimilarity with converse} (\cmc-bisimilarity), and (iii) {\em Compatible Paths bisimilarity} (\cop-bisimilarity), a conditional form of path bisimilarity.
 For each bisimilarity we introduced a spatial logic and we proved that the associated logical equivalence coincides with the relevant bisimilarity.

-\cm-bisimilarity is a generalisation for \cm{s} of classical topo-bisimilarity for topological spaces. \cmc-bisimilarity takes into consideration the fact that, in \qdcm{s}, there is a notion of ``direction'' given by the binary relation underlying the closure operator.
+\cm-bisimilarity is a generalisation for \cm{s} of classical topo-bisimilarity for topological spaces and can also be interpreted as an instance of neighbourhood bisimilarity, when \cm{s} are seen as neighbourhood models. \cmc-bisimilarity takes into consideration the fact that, in \qdcm{s}, there is a notion of ``direction'' given by the binary relation underlying the closure operator.
 This can be exploited in order to obtain an equivalence---namely \cmc-bisimilarity---that, for \qdcm{s}, refines \cm-bisimilarity.
 In several applications, e.g., image analysis, weaker notions, such as spatial conditional reachability, are more appropriate.
 This notion cannot be captured conveniently using \cm-bisimilarity or \cmc-bisimilarity since both relations are too strong, in the sense that they can ``count'' the number of single closure steps.
 To capture such weaker notion we introduce \cop-bisimilarity, a stronger version of path bisimilarity --- first proposed in~\cite{Ci+21} --- but weaker than \cmc-bisimilarity. \cop-bisimilarity expresses path ``compatibility'' in a way that resembles the concept of stuttering equivalence for Kripke models~\cite{BCG88}.
 We have proven that \cop-bisimilarity coincides with (an adaptation to closure models of) divergence-blind stuttering equivalence~\cite{Gr+17}.

 The practical relevance of the study presented in this paper stems from the fact that bisimilarity gives rise to the notion of a minimal model.
 Such minimal models, when computable, can be effectively used for optimising spatial model-checking procedures, when the bisimilarity preserves logical equivalence.
 This is indeed the case for all spatial equivalences proposed in this paper.
+The issue of model minimisation via bisimilarity has been explicitly addressed in~\cite{Ci+20} and in~\cite{Ci+23}.